Scottsdale’s Wine Tasting Rooms

 Having lived here for 18 years, I remember the infancy of Arizona wine.
 It wasn’t pretty.
 For years, I shied away from local wine.
 But intrigued by my wine snob friends who were drinking it, I decided it was time to reevaluate, and what better way to do it than a walking (and Uber) tour through downtown Scottsdale’s new tasting rooms.
 Here are three I tried on the new Scottsdale Wine Trail.

-Housed in a converted bungalow with a killer patio, Lawrence Dunham Vineyards’ tasting house is as charming as its wines are sophisticated.
 Unlike other Arizona wineries, LDV’s vineyards are in the Chiricahua Mountains.
 The four Rhone varietals of estate wine that husband and wife Curt Dunham and Peggy Fiandaca produce reflect the mountain terrior and climate.

 “We went where no man has grown before,” Curt, the winemaker, quipped when he and I sat down to taste through the portfolio.